drmaxandrianov/js-canvas-engine/README.md

 Navigate your web browser to the created page.

 Using JSC Engine you can control objects with keyboard and mouse.
-You can even perform poligonal collision detection and use common functions for image rendering and moving rapidly used in gaming.
+You can even perform poligonal collision detection and use common functions for image rendering and objects moving so rapidly used in gaming.